emqx/emqx-docs/en_US/getting-started/getting-started.md

 - [Authorization / ACL](../security/authz/acl.md): Select a built-in plugin, to integrate with internal or external database, or HTTP service as the ACL data source.

-### Rule Engine

-The built-in SQL based rule-engine can extract, filter, enrich, and convert messages between devices and data platforms in real-time, and forward the data to Webhooks or other MQTT Brokers without having to implement MQTT clients to do the job.

-EMQX enterprise edition can also integrate with Kafka, various SQL / NoSQL / time-series databases, and enterprise systems such as SAP.

-- [Rule Engine](../rule/rule-engine.md): The concept and basic usage of rule engine.
-- [Create Rule](../rule/rule-create.md): How to create a rule.
-- [Example](../rule/rule-example.md#send-data-to-web-service): Tutorial on using various data sources for rule engine.

 ### Management Interfaces

 Manage clusters via Web and CLI, REST API.